4 Non-Financial Keys for a Happy Retirement

 Relationships both romantic and platonic are an incredibly important part of an enjoyable retirement.
 Married retirees who report their relationship with their spouse as good or great are reportedly happier than their single counterparts.

 When people retire, many lose their built-in social network of colleagues and acquaintances.
 To have a happy retirement, find ways to have social interactions.
 These interactions can be with your children and grandchildren, neighbors, members of a social club or church, or even the guy at the coffee place.
 Retire with the intention to maintain your most important relationships.
-Not only will the effort make for a happier retirement, but recent studies have suggested that loneliness can result in higher risk of developing Alzheimer's and other dementia-related diseases.
+Not only will the effort make for a happier retirement, but recent studies have suggested that loneliness can result in a higher risk of developing Alzheimer's and other dementia-related diseases.

 They Find Hobbies and Stay Busy

 Many people forget to ask themselves how they are going to spend their time in retirement.
 Good financial planners will ask their clients this question as a way to help gauge what kind of discretionary income to save for (greens fees and plane tickets come at a cost!), but people planning for their retirement need to think beyond the financial considerations.

 For decades, you've spent the lion's share of your waking hours at work and maybe even raising children.
 In retirement, that enormous time commitment will evaporate.
 How will you fill your days?
 Will it be on the golf course?
 Playing tennis?
 Doing volunteer work?
 Taking care of your grandchildren?
 Traveling?
 Learning to cook?
 Joining a book club?

 Busy retirees tend to be happier retirees.
 One study showed that the happiest retirees engage in three to four regular activities and the retirees with the busiest schedules tended to be the happiest.
-So while retirement can certainly be a time to relax, it should also be a time do the things you enjoy.
+So while retirement can certainly be a time to relax, it should also be a time to do the things you enjoy.

 They are Active and Healthy